Kawasaki Disease Research Links

 This study compared the safety and efficacy of warfarin plus aspirin versus aspirin alone for the treatment of children with giant coronary artery aneurysm (CAA) secondary to Kawasaki Disease, and concluded that warfarin plus aspirin therapy reduced the incidence of occlusion, cardiac infarction and death in children with giant CAA secondary to Kawasaki Disease.

 Failure to Predict High-Risk Kawasaki Disease Patients in a Population-Based Study Cohort in Germany. – PubMed – NCBI

-Do the Kobayashi, Egami and Sano scores or application of up-to-date statistical methods (Random Forest) predict response to standard IVIG therapy and the risk of persistent CAA in patients with KD in a mainly Caucasian population in Germany?
+This paper considers whether Kobayashi, Egami and Sano scores or application of up-to-date statistical methods (Random Forest) predict responses to standard IVIG therapy and the risk of persistent CAA in patients with KD in a mainly Caucasian population in Germany.

 Retrospective study of the impact of unrecognised Kawasaki Disease, coronary aneurysm and ectasia

-As the first UK study to characterise the angiographic prevalence of Kawasaki Disease, both aneurysm and ectasia were observed with a relatively low frequency.
+This is the first UK study to retrospectively review and characterise the angiographic prevalence of Kawasaki Disease.
+In doing so, both aneurysm and ectasia were observed with a relatively low frequency.
 However, their presence is associated with high-risk acute ischaemic presentations.
-Furthermore, we demonstrated a poor level of reporting of coronary abnormalities and advocate an increased awareness of Kawasaki disease and coronary […]
+A poor level of reporting of coronary abnormalities is reported and the authors advocate […]